padrigon-lynbert/padrigon-lynbert/README.md

 <details>
   <summary>If not in I.T. don't click, skip this part.</summary>

-✨ __Started with:__ I started with the usual C family so I hated programming from the start.
+I started with the usual C family so I hated programming from the start.
 There is no usual performative little nerd's programming love story in here.
 We suffer. <br>

-	My journey was simple: backend -> software -> games -> machine/deep learning -> integrating AI to pages -> devops -> creating software for ideally people that seek efficiency.<br>   	<br>simplified: [C fam], [java], [Unity,Unreal], torch, huggingface, [hosting, deployment, remotedb], django.
+simplified: [C, C++], [java, C#], [Unity,Unreal], [ML, DL, Analytics, AI Integration], [devops, prod], Django-backend softwares (only in my late college years that I've learned frontend.
+It sucks. <br>

-	Ofcurse many things hindered my growth just like you, for example messing with shitty binary shit and brainfuck, random tools like vim and things, trying hacking and networking, building AI or engineering, building our own library, or software, playing around with theories like dsa, fa!lling in love, losing in crypto, gaming addiction, posting memes and progress in fb or linkedin as if someone cares but your own friends in which most are better than you in one niche thing, learning an instrument and touching grass strategically, getting certificatins, ah its tiring so ill stop -just other usual garbage that naturally wasted both our time for sure.
+Ofcurse many things hindered my growth just like you, for example messing with abysmal binary shit and brainfuck, random tools like vim and things, then quitting depressed, trying hacking and networking, building AI or engineering, building my own library, or software, or spyware, playing around with theories like dsa, failing in love, losing in crypto, gaming addiction, posting memes and progress on fb or linkedin as if someone cares but your own friends in which most are better than you on one niche thing, learning an instrument and touching grass strategically, getting certifications, ah its tiring so ill stop -just other usual garbage that naturally wasted both our time for sure.
 The only thing usable right now is linux which is also (only) somehow useful and always a waste of time, and some discipline and mental toughness that makes you have atleast 1.5 out of the 3 dark triad traits.

 </details>